tylerablackham/svelte-basics/README.md

 You can then navigate into the directory by running `cd new-svelte-app`, install the dependencies by running `npm install`, and then start you Svelte app by running `npm run dev` or navigating to the `package.json` and clicking the button next to dev.
 After that, you can check out the Svelte tutorial, start adding your own components, and exploring what can be done.
+You can also check out the `examples-svelte-app` which has a lot of different components that show some of the features of Svelte.

 > **Note**
 > The project just created does not use SvelteKit, the official Svelte framework powered by Vite.
 There is a tutorial on